snoke/symfony-websocket/README.md

 ### Registering Event Listeners

-o react to WebSocket events, create your own listeners and register them with the Symfony event dispatcher.
+to react to WebSocket events, create your own listeners and register them with the Symfony event dispatcher.

 Websocket-Request
 ```